-Whole genome sequencing provides researchers with a better understanding of bovine TB outbreaksSeptember 3rd, 2013 in Diseases, Conditions, Syndromes /
+Whole genome sequencing provides researchers with a better understanding of bovine TB outbreaksSeptember 3, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 The use of whole bacterial genome sequencing will allow scientists to inexpensively track how bovine tuberculosis (TB) is transmitted from farm to farm, according to research presented this week at the Society of General Microbiology Autumn Conference.

 Bovine TB is primarily a disease of cattle, caused by the bacterium Mycobacterium bovis.
 The disease is hugely expensive, costing the Government over £91 million in England in 2010/11.

 Researchers from the University of Glasgow, working in collaboration with the Agri-Food and Biosciences Institute and the Department of Agriculture and Rural Development, Northern Ireland, sequenced the genomes of 147 M. bovis samples, collected over a decade of outbreaks in Northern Ireland.
 By combining the genomic sequences of the bacteria with information about when and where the sample was isolated, in addition to data on the movement of cattle from farm to farm, the researchers were able to build a detailed forensic map of bovine TB spread.